eth-brownie/brownie/docs/deploy.rst

     * Exiting and reloading Brownie
     * Modifying a contract's source code - Brownie still retains the source for the deployed version

-The following actions WILL remove locally stored deployment data:
+The following actions WILL remove locally stored deployment data within your project:

-    * Calling :func:`ContractContainer.remove <ContractContainer.remove>` will erase deployment information for the removed :func:`Contract <brownie.network.contract.ProjectContract>` instances.
+    * Calling :func:`ContractContainer.remove <ContractContainer.remove>` will erase deployment information for the removed :func:`ProjectContract <brownie.network.contract.ProjectContract>` instances.
     * Removing or renaming a contract source file within your project will cause Brownie to delete all deployment information for the removed contract.
     * Deleting the ``build/deployments/`` directory will erase all information about deployed contracts.

-To restore a deleted :func:`Contract <brownie.network.contract.ProjectContract>` instance, or generate one for a deployment that was handled outside of Brownie, use the :func:`ContractContainer.at <ContractContainer.at>` method.
+To restore a deleted :func:`ProjectContract <brownie.network.contract.ProjectContract>` instance, or generate one for a deployment that was handled outside of Brownie, use the :func:`ContractContainer.at <ContractContainer.at>` method.